 With these guidelines, it is noted that Unitec expects that kaimahi remain flexible to the organisation's and ākonga's needs and this requires individuals to also be available at the workplace as necessary.
-Unitec does not support fulltime, 100% remote working from home, or at other off-campus locations.
+Unitec does not support fulltime, 100% remote working from home, or at other off-campus locations except in exceptional circumstances and with approval from the DCE People and Culture.